SilverFoxx/Spoofa/README.md

 *-v* Run verbosely

-*-t targets(s)* One or more targets in CIDR notation (nmap style).
+*-t targets(s)* One or more targets separated by whitespace, and/or a hyphened range.
+E.g. "-t 192.168.1.10 192.168.1.50-100".
 If omitted, the entire subnet will be targeted.
-Without [-g], one-way spoofing is performed.
+Without [-g], one-way spoofing is performed, i.e. packets *from* the target are intercepted.

-*-g gateway* With [-t] set, performs two-way spoofing.
+*-g gateway* A second target, usually the gateway.
+With [-t] set, performs two-way spoofing, i.e intercepts packets both to *and* from the target.

 ### Troubleshooting